Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 **Expanding coverage**: Gradually brush two teeth, then three, always following with rewards.
 Work up to brushing all exterior surfaces of upper teeth first, as these accumulate the most tartar.

 **Adding motion**: Use gentle circular motions covering the gum line where plaque accumulates heavily.
-You don't need vigorous scrubbingâthe enzymatic toothpaste does significant work chemically.
+You don't need vigorous scrubbing—the enzymatic toothpaste does significant work chemically.

 **Full routine**: Eventually work up to 30-60 seconds of brushing covering all accessible tooth surfaces.
 Don't worry about the inner surfaces facing the tongue; cat tongues naturally clean those areas somewhat.